-You’ve begun Evaluating ERP Software Vendors, and have a couple different proposals in front of you, with pen in hand to sign one along the dotted line.
+You’ve begun evaluating ERP software vendors, and have a couple different proposals in front of you, with pen in hand to sign one along the dotted line.
 Each proposal clearly outlines your business processes and requirements, the components you will be receiving, a final quote and payment options and the implementation.
 But wait – what exactly is involved with implementing inventory and accounting ERP software?
 What does it mean by configuration, and installation and why is data migration so expensive?
 Unfortunately many people do not stop to ask themselves these questions, often overlooking the implementation and not fully understanding what is involved and the differences from one vendor to the next.
-To help answer these questions and understand what is typically involved in inventory and accounting ERP software implementations, continue reading and for more detailed information download our ERP Implementation Guide.
+To help answer these questions and understand what is typically involved in inventory and accounting ERP software implementations, continue reading or visit our website to learn more about Blue Link’s Implementation Process.

 Installation refers to the process of installing the software on the server.
 This applies to both hosted and on-premises installations, the only difference being whose server the software gets installed on.
 For those who chose to implement on-premises, additional costs may be incurred as a result of needing to upgrade their server hardware to accommodate the software.